orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/edgegateway_nat_rule.md

 ### Required

+- `external_address` (String) The external address for the NAT Rule.
+This must be supplied as a single IP or Network CIDR.
+For a DNAT rule, this is the external facing IP Address for incoming traffic.
+For an SNAT rule, this is the external facing IP Address for outgoing traffic.
+These IPs are typically allocated/suballocated IP Addresses on the Edge Gateway.
+For a REFLEXIVE rule, these are the external facing IPs.
+- `internal_address` (String) The internal address for the NAT Rule.
+This must be supplied as a single IP or Network CIDR.
+For a DNAT rule, this is the internal IP address for incoming traffic.
+For an SNAT rule, this is the internal IP Address for outgoing traffic.
+For a REFLEXIVE rule, these are the internal IPs.
+These IPs are typically the Private IPs that are allocated to workloads.
 - `name` (String) (ForceNew) The Name of the Nat Rule.
-- `rule_type` (String) Nat Rule type.
+- `rule_type` (String) (ForceNew) Nat Rule type.
 Value must be one of: `DNAT` (Rule translates the external IP to an internal IP and is used for inbound traffic.), `NO_DNAT` (Prevents external IP translation.), `SNAT` (Translates an internal IP to an external IP and is used for outbound traffic.), `NO_SNAT` (Prevents internal IP translation.), `REFLEXIVE` (This translates an internal IP to an external IP and vice versa.).

 ### Optional

-- `app_port_profile_id` (String) Application Port Profile ID to which the rule applies.
-- `app_port_profile_name` (String) Application Port Profile Name to which the rule applies.
 - `description` (String) A description of the NAT rule.
 - `dnat_external_port` (String) This represents the external port number or port range when doing DNAT port forwarding from external to internal.
 If not specify, all ports are translated.
-If rule_type attribute is set and the value is one of `"DNAT"`, `"NO_DNAT"`, this attribute is REQUIRED.
+If rule_type attribute is set and the value is one of `"SNAT"`, `"NO_SNAT"`, `"REFLEXIVE"`, this attribute is NULL.
 - `edge_gateway_id` (String) (ForceNew) The ID of the Edge Gateway.
 Ensure that one and only one attribute from this collection is set : `edge_gateway_name`, `edge_gateway_id`.
 - `edge_gateway_name` (String) (ForceNew) The Name of the Edge Gateway.
 Ensure that one and only one attribute from this collection is set : `edge_gateway_name`, `edge_gateway_id`.
 - `enabled` (Boolean) Enable or Disable the Nat Rule.
 Value defaults to `true`.
-- `external_address` (String) The external address for the NAT Rule.
-This must be supplied as a single IP or Network CIDR.For a DNAT rule, this is the external facing IP Address for incoming traffic.
-For an SNAT rule, this is the external facing IP Address for outgoing traffic.
-These IPs are typically allocated/suballocated IP Addresses on the Edge Gateway.
-For a REFLEXIVE rule, these are the external facing IPs.
 - `firewall_match` (String) You can set a firewall match rule to determine how firewall is applied during NAT.
-Value must be one of: `MATCH_INTERNAL_ADDRESS` (Applies firewall rules to the internal address of a NAT rule.), `MATCH_EXTERNAL_ADDRESS` (Applies firewall rules to the external address of a NAT rule.), `BYPASS` (Skip applying firewall rules to NAT rule.).
+Value must be one of: `MATCH_INTERNAL_ADDRESS` (Applies firewall rule to the internal address of a NAT rule.), `MATCH_EXTERNAL_ADDRESS` (Applies firewall rule to the external address of a NAT rule.), `BYPASS` (Skip applying firewall rule to NAT rule.).
-- `internal_address` (String) The internal address for the NAT Rule.
-This must be supplied as a single IP or Network CIDR.
-For a DNAT rule, this is the internal IP address for incoming traffic.
-For an SNAT rule, this is the internal IP Address for outgoing traffic.
-For a REFLEXIVE rule, these are the internal IPs.
-These IPs are typically the Private IPs that are allocated to workloads.
-- `priority` (Number) If an address has multiple NAT rules, you can assign these rules different priorities to determine the order in which they are applied.
+- `priority` (Number) If an address has multiple NAT rule, you can assign these rule different priorities to determine the order in which they are applied.
 A lower value means a higher priority for this rule.
 - `snat_destination_address` (String) The destination addresses to match in the SNAT Rule.
 This must be supplied as a single IP or Network CIDR.
 Providing no value for this field results in match with ANY destination network.
-If rule_type attribute is set and the value is one of `"SNAT"`, `"NO_SNAT"`, this attribute is REQUIRED.
+If rule_type attribute is set and the value is one of `"DNAT"`, `"NO_DNAT"`, `"REFLEXIVE"`, this attribute is NULL.

 ### Read-Only